inaturalist/INaturalistIOS/README.md

 Setup
 -----

 We use cocoapods for dependencies.
-Install it with: `gem install cocoapods`, then do `pod install` in this directory to install the INaturalistIOS dependencies..
+Install it with: `gem install cocoapods`, then do `pod install` in this directory to install the INaturalistIOS dependencies.
+If you run into the build error *Class 'RK_FIX_CATEGORY_BUGSNDictionary_RKAdditions' defined without specifying a base class*, then you will need to set the clang warning **Unintentional Root Class** to be something other than **Yes (Error)** for the RestKit target in the Pods project.
+We are moving away from RestKit in 2019 so hopefully this won't be an issue for long.

 You'll also need to copy `config.h.example` to `config.h` and fill in your details.